What Are the Best Practices for Databricks Medallion Architecture?

 Medallion architecture works when the boundaries are enforced.
 It fails when convenience overrides discipline.
 The practices that matter are not complex: use the domain knowledge rule to place logic correctly, structure Unity Catalog around business domains, and run the 3-question health check regularly.

-Cosmos Thrace is a Databricks Silver Partner that specialises in exactly this kind of diagnostic and remediation work.
+Cosmos Thrace is a Databricks Partner that specializes in exactly this kind of diagnostic and remediation work.
 If you want to talk through your medallion architecture, reach out at hi@cosmosthrace.com.

 What people ask about Medallion Architecture